Inside: 23 science-backed sleep tips for deeper, more restful zzz’s that work even if you have kids!

 As light falls on a person’s eyes, a message is sent to their brain that stimulates production of cortisol, known as the energy hormone.
 Waking up to dawn simulation has also been proven to help keep a person’s internal body clock in sync.
 It helps to regulate our circadian rhythm, promoting better sleep and reduced stress levels – unlike waking up in the dark to a sudden noise like a traditional alarm clock.”
 (9)

 We need sunlight during the day to keep our circadian rhythm on the right track, but sunlight at night?
 Now, that’s just downright confusing to our bodies.

-Unfortunately, computer screens, t.v.’s, phones and even regular light bulbs emit blue light, which the body perceives like sunlight.
-According to some studies, blue light exposure after sundown can suppress the release of melatonin, which tells our body it’s almost time for bed.
-But that’s not all it does – melatonin is vital for health, and low levels can cause more problems than just a rough night’s sleep.
-According to Chris Kresser L.Ac , low melatonin levels have been:
+Unfortunately, computer screens, TVs, smartphones and even regular light bulbs emit blue light, which the body perceives like sunlight.
+According to some studies, blue light exposure after sundown can suppress the release of melatonin, which is the hormone that tells our body it’s time for bed.

 Sleep Hack #2: Block The Blue